-What is a neck lift?
+What is a Neck Lift?

-One of the most gratifying procedures for both men and women is to surgically restore this angle (called the cervicomental angle) which instantly and subtly re-creates a very youthful appearance.
+One of the most gratifying procedures for both men and women is to surgically restore this angle (called the cervicomental angle), which instantly and subtly re-creates a very youthful appearance.

 A neck lift can be performed alone or in combination with other facial procedures such as a facelift, brow lift, eyelid surgery, or chin or cheek augmentation.
 In some instances, liposuction of the neck can be combined as well to improve definition.

 Slight variations of this general technique can be performed as necessary on specific patients.
-Dr. Panossian will individualize the technique, if it is indicated and if it is consistent with patient goals.
+Dr. Panossian will individualize the technique if it is indicated and if it is consistent with patient goals.

-How is the recovery from Neck Lift?
+How is the recovery from a Neck Lift?

-Following a neck lift, a bulky supportive dressing or an elastic facial garment will be applied to minimize bruising and swelling.
+Following a neck lift, a bulky supportive dressing or an elastic facial compression garment will be applied to minimize bruising and swelling.
 A small thin tube may be used to temporarily drain any fluid collections underneath the skin.
 This is typically removed the following day in the doctor’s office.
 Patients are then allowed to shower.
 Care is taken not to rub aggressively over the neck or the incisions for up to two weeks.
-Patients are advised to avoid strenuous activities including sports, exercise, and heavy lifting for a period of 4 to 6 weeks.
+Patients are advised to avoid strenuous activities, including sports, exercise, and heavy lifting, for a period of 4 to 6 weeks.
 Most patients typically return to work in 10 to 14 days.
 Makeup may be used as necessary to conceal any residual bruising.

 Risks and Complications